jin-karen/rock-paper-scissors/README.md

 ## To run:
 Live:

-Project was coded for 1920x1080 display resolution and adjustments were made for smaller screens.
+Project was coded for 1920x1080 display resolution and adjustments were made for smaller screens.<br/>
 Desktop chrome usage at 1920x1080 is recommended for best viewing experience.